-“Even though it is readily available and, in most cases, effective, ibuprofen comes with many medical dangers.
+“Even though it is readily available and, in most cases, effective, Ibuprofen comes with many medical dangers.
 It can cause damage to the stomach in the form of bleeding or perforated ulcers.
-Plus, if the patient has a kidney disease, taking too much ibuprofen can cause permanent damage to this organ.
+Plus, if the patient has kidney disease, taking too much Ibuprofen can cause permanent damage to this organ.

 “Ibuprofen also has some of the properties of a medication called Vioxx ™.
 This medication was used about ten years ago and was a very powerful anti-inflammatory drug.”

 According to numerous news reports, including one from National Public Radio, “Shortly before the FDA approved Vioxx in 1999, the drug’s maker launched a study it hoped would prove that Vioxx was superior to older painkillers because it caused fewer gastrointestinal problems.
 Instead, the study would eventually show Vioxx could be deadly, causing heart attacks and strokes.
 Five years after its launch, the drug was withdrawn from the market.
 But by that time, billions of dollars of the drug had been sold worldwide.”

 “As a result of these problems,” Dr. Lankford said.
 “Medical researchers took a closer look at a broad range of anti-inflammatories, including Ibuprofen.”